 August | 837 W 16th St. | Free

 Get a Taste of some of the city’s best tacos and tamales.
 What makes it a winner is the tender loving care that goes into the homemade tortillas and freshly seasoned meat.
 Tacos and Tamales located in Pilsen is a street fair based on a traditional market known as Tianguis; where authenticity is at the forefront for food, drink, music, shopping, & more.
 Attendees can expect the best and most authentic tacos and tamales that Chicago has to offer, plus local art installations, merchant vendors, a Modelo Beer Garden plus much more.
 Donations toward this event will benefit the Frida Kahlo Community Organization.
 Get the most out of Tacos and Tamales and RSVP for a free ticket and receive exclusive updates on this event before anyone else.

 July | 1400 W Cermak Rd. | Free

-Get a Taste of everything, from cheap and savory churros to full fledge meal featuring some of the city’s best South and West Side taquerias, restaurants, and local eateries.
+Get a Taste of everything, from cheap and savory churros to full fledge meals featuring some of the city’s best South and West Side taquerias, restaurants, and local eateries.
 Fiesta del Sol is one of the biggest Mexican food festivals in the city of Chicago.
 One of my favorite food and cultural festivals in Chicago, the family-friendly event draws over 1 million visitors over the course of four days every year.
-Annually, it brings live entertainment, local art, a variety of food, carnival rides, a children’s area, educational resources and much more.
+Annually, it brings live entertainment, local art, a variety of food, carnival rides, a children’s area, educational resources, and much more.
 Learn more about the largest fest in the Midwest by visiting Fiesta del Sol.org.

 5. Chicago Japanese Matsuri